myg813p/ielts/speaking/unit12.md

 PART 1

-1. Do you think birthdays are imoprotant?
+1. Do you think birthdays are important?
 I think they are significant.
 Birthdays give me a chance to express how much I love and appreciate my friends and family members.
 Plus, I think birthdays are great occasions for people to get together.
 For example, my friends and I are normally too busy to see one another, but we make time to have dinner whenever it's someone's birthday.

 2. Who do you usually spend your birthday with, friends or family?
 Well, I spend time with both.
 During the day, my friends normally take me to a fancy restaurant for a meal, then to a cafe or a bowling alley, depending on my mood.
 After that, I usually go home to spend the evening with my parents.

 3. How do children in your country spend their birthdays?
 According to my sister who has an 8-year-old kid, Korean children usually invite friends to their house to have a birthday party.
 At the party, the children eat their favorite foods and receive gifts from their family and friends.
-They also make a wish amd blow out the candles on their birthday cake.
+They also make a wish and blow out the candles on their birthday cake.

 4. Do you like to give gifts?
 Sure, I love to give little things to people around me, even when there's nothing to celebrate.
 The things I like to give are small practical items, such as pens and free drink coupons.
 I give these to show people that I appreviate and care about them.
 Plus, I feel good when they thank me for the gifts.